-Following the 2008 financial crisis and the ensuing recession, the audit profession, and its relationships with management and audit committees have come under intense scrutiny from regulators and policymakers.
+Following the financial crisis and the ensuing recession, the audit profession, and its relationships with management and audit committees have come under intense scrutiny from regulators, policymakers, and some investors.
 Changes are being considered that would profoundly impact auditors and their clients.

-In the United States, the audit profession's regulator, the Public Company Accounting Oversight Board (PCAOB), uncovered persistent problems during its audit firm inspections that raised its concerns about auditor independence and skepticism, leading the PCAOB to publish concept releases on mandatory firm rotation and the auditor's reporting model, and will publish a concept release on audit quality indicators.
+In the United States, the audit profession's regulator, the Public Company Accounting Oversight Board (PCAOB), uncovered persistent problems during its audit firm inspections that raised its concerns about auditor independence and skepticism.
+In response, the PCAOB published proposed rules on the auditor's reporting model, and will publish a concept release on audit quality indicators.

 Tapestry's audit committee networks play a constructive role, informing regulators and policymakers of their work and ensuring that the voice of audit committees is heard in the policymaking process regarding the audit profession.
 Many members have met with policymakers or expressed their views by writing comment letters.